 DWP will help you move to Universal Credit when the roll out reaches your area.
 The exception could be if any of your circumstances change.
 In this case, you would need to report the changes in the usual way.

 Most people will qualify for Universal Credit if they are out of work or get a low income.
 There are several ways to check if you meet the Universal Credit eligibility criteria.

 Information in the section lists the current rates of Universal Credit.
 The guide will help you work out the different amounts available - depending on your circumstances.

 You can get an advance while waiting for the first payment of Universal Credit.
 It applies most to claimants who need help paying bills or covering other living costs.

 The section explains your responsibilities if you get Universal Credit.
 The agreement made with your work coach is the 'Claimant Commitment'.

-You must report a change of circumstances if you get Universal Credit.
-Reporting any changes means you will continue to get the right amount each month.
+You must report a change of circumstances for Universal Credit to avoid getting a penalty.
+Also, reporting changes means you will receive the right amount each month.

 You might get other financial support if you are struggling on Universal Credit.
 Find out what help you can get from your council, the government, and other organisations.